 If you think you have a complaint against an insurer, warranty provider or a credit provider who sold you an insurance product, you can raise your complaint directly with the relevant business first.
 Details of how to make a complaint should be on their website or in the paperwork you received when you bought the insurance, extended warranty or credit product.

-If you are unhappy with the response from the insurer, warranty company or credit provider, you can complain to the Financial Ombudsman Service, which provides free, independent dispute resolution.
+If you are unhappy with the response from the insurer, warranty company or credit provider, you can complain to the Australian Financial Complaints Authority, which provides free, independent dispute resolution.

 If you need further help and you live in Victoria you can contact us for legal advice.
 If you are outside of Victoria, you can contact someone in your state for assistance.